 I touched on the importance of observation in my Crossing Streets post.
-Just being aware of your surroundings can make a situation where things can go south not do so.
+Just being aware of your surroundings can make a situation where things could easily go south not do so.

-There are situations where you know what the risk is and yet you find yourself being dragged into the situation.
-Well maybe you don’t, but I have had it happen to me.
-It is all well and good to know the risk, the problem for me is knowing what to do instead, or how to extricate once you realize something is awry.
+There are situations where you know about the risk, yet you find yourself being dragged into the situation.
+Well, maybe you don’t, but I have had it happen to me.
+It is all well and good to know the risk, the problem for me is knowing what to do instead, or how to extricate once I realize something is awry.

 I try to keep my eyes open and notice things in general, and I’ve given myself permission to be rude and just pull out if I feel uncomfortable.
-I also act like I don’t understand sometimes, when I do if it makes pulling out easier.
+Sometimes I act like I don’t understand, when I do, if it makes pulling out easier.

 A picture can be worth a thousand words

 This ATM ate my card